-Taking these simple steps to soundproofing a window can reward you with more restful nights, reduced stress and improved cognitive performance.
+Taking simple steps toward residential soundproofing can reward you with more restful nights, reduced stress and improved cognitive performance.
 Let’s take a look at the two components of soundproofing your home:

-Sound Reduction — Stops noise from entering through windows in your home in the first place.
+Sound Reduction — Stops noise from entering through windows into your home in the first place.

-Sound Absorption — Stops the noise that does get in from reverberating around the room.
+Sound Absorption — Stops the noise that does get in from reverberating around the house.

+First, decide if you need soundproofing or absorbing products.
 Noise travels via vibrations carried by the air.
-Air sealing and insulation can help block noise from entering your home.
-First, decide if you need soundproofing or absorbing products.
-If noise is generating in a separate space from you, a soundproofing product is most ideal, since it’ll stop noise from traveling through windows, ceilings, doors and walls.
-If the sound is generating in the same space as you, then a sound absorption product is best to improve the overall acoustics of your environment by reducing echo.
+Air sealing and insulation help block noise from entering your home.
+Noise generated outside, in a separate space from you, calls for soundproofing products.
+They stop noise from traveling through windows, ceilings, doors, and walls.
+Noise generated inside your home requires sound absorption products, which reduce echo.

-Think about how to soundproof a window from traffic noise.
-First, you’d want to soundproof your windows to stop the sound of cars from coming through the window.
-Then add sound dampening items to absorb any outside noise from traffic that does get in.
-It’s a two part solution!
+Sometimes both are required: sound reduction to block as much outside noise as possible and sound absorption to minimize reverberation of the sound that does penetrate.
+For example, how to soundproof a window from traffic noise: 1. soundproof your windows to stop the sound of cars from coming through the window; 2. add sound absorbing items to stop echos of noise that does get in.

-Installing window inserts is one of the most effective and simple ways of soundproofing windows.
+Installing window inserts is an easy and effective way of soundproofing windows.
 Indow® Acoustic Grade window inserts can reduce up to 70% of outside noise when placed over single-pane windows and up to 50% of noise coming through double-pane windows.
-Whether it’s for an office or home, soundproofing windows has never been easier with our inserts that press into your existing window frame—no hassle, nails or adhesives required.
+In an office or home, soundproofing windows is easy with our inserts that press into your existing window frame—no hassle, nails, or adhesives required.

 *We want to ensure our inserts help solve your noise problem.
 Overall noise reduction depends on the amount of noise coming through your walls, ceilings, floors, doors, and existing windows.
 Noise reduction will be less when placed over double-pane windows.
 Read our full Noise Reduction Sheet to learn more.

-Sound damping curtains can also help you conquer outside noise pollution.
-They contain materials inside the lining that have soundproofing qualities such as mass-loaded vinyl.
-This is a quick and simple soundproofing solution, but be aware sound dampening curtains can be heavy and require special mounting hardware.
-Heavy drapes can also do the trick but will not be nearly as effective as a sound dampening curtain or inserts.
+Sound damping curtains can also help with outside noise pollution.
+They contain materials inside the lining, such as mass-loaded vinyl, that have soundproofing qualities.
+This is a quick and simple soundproofing solution, but be aware, sound dampening curtains can be heavy and require special mounting hardware.
+Heavy drapes can also do the trick, but won’t be nearly as effective as a sound dampening curtain or window inserts.

 Despite your best room soundproofing efforts, the sound that does penetrate can be absorbed once it’s in the room to minimize reverberation.
 It’s best to avoid minimalist style of exposed brick and wood floors.
 Consider hanging Acoustic panels.
 Also, plush rugs with sound dampening rug pads, wall hangings, upholstered furniture and plants will help absorb sound.